Skills

 Uploading a Skill

-- Choose Upload skill and select a
+- Choose Upload a skill and select a

 If you upload a Skill with the same name as an existing one, Glean prompts you to replace the existing Skill instead of creating a duplicate.